 This hands-on tutorial will lead you through some typical analysis tools used for doing an xAOD analysis in either the EventLoop or the Athena frameworks, with the cmake build system.
-Please also note that there is additional documentation for xAOD analysis in the Athena framework as documented here.
+Please also note that there is additional documentation for xAOD analysis in the Athena framework.
+There are also recorded lectures and other material related to this tutorial.

 For actually working through the tutorial you will find a table of contents on the left, which links to individual pages for the various topics.
 The first parts of the tutorial cover the basics and are meant to be done in order, and as such work through one page at a time.
 Some parts will be marked as optional or advanced and you can/should skip those the first time you are working through the tutorial, but the rest should be done in order or you may experience issues.
 Some of the later sections only cover advanced topics, so you can do them in any order you like.
 We will tell you once you get to those sections.